spdx/spdx-gradle-plugin/README.md

     // and output file (build/spdx/release.spdx.json)
     create("release") {
-      // use a different configuration (or multiple configurations) configurations.set(listOf("myCustomConfiguration"))
+      // use a different configuration (or multiple configurations)
+      // android users will need to set this to an android build specific configuration configurations.set(listOf("myCustomConfiguration"))

       // override the default output file